sramire3000/documentacion/spring-cloud/ArquitecturaLimpia.md

     public void validar() {
         if (precio <= 0) {
-            throw new RuntimeException("El precio debe ser mayor a 0");
+            throw new BusinessException("El precio debe ser mayor a 0");
         }
     }
 }